ConnorSweeneyDev/.config/readme.md

 You can now add the `after\ftplugin` folder and any files inside it, which are used for language specific configuration; After that, don't forget to include `after\plugin\buffers.lua`.

-`buffers.lua` is an optional "plugin", as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because diagnostics for files that are not open will still be shown when you toggle the diagnostics window.
+The file `buffers.lua` is an optional "plugin", as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because diagnostics for files that are not open will still be shown when you toggle the diagnostics window.
 If you need to close all the buffers except the current one (when you need to rename symbols, go to references etc.), this file also provides the keybind for that, and the keybind for re-opening them all again too.
+It assumes you have coc installed, but if you don't you can remove the lines that use it.

 Finally, you can paste the `mapping-info` folder into the root for safe keeping.
 All keybinds and settings can be edited at `lua\main\remap.lua`, `lua\main\set.lua` or the respective